Steiner Type Packing Problems in Digraphs: A Survey: Strong subgraph packing problem

-In the {\sc Set Cover Packing} problem, the input consists of a bipartite graph $G=(C\cup B, E)$, and the goal is to find a largest collection of pairwise disjoint set covers of $B$, where a {\em set cover} of $B$ is a subset $S\subseteq C$ such that each vertex of $B$ has a neighbor in $C$.
-Feige et al. \cite{Feige-Halldorsson-Kortsarz-Srinivasan} proved the following inapproximability result on the {\sc Set Cover Packing} problem.
+{\bf Set Cover Packing}: Given a bipartite graph $G=(C\cup B, E)$, find a largest collection of pairwise disjoint set covers of $B$, where a {\em set cover} of $B$ is a subset $S\subseteq C$ such that each vertex of $B$ has a neighbor in $C$.